merschformann/RAWSim-O/README.md

 ## Contributers of the project

-Marius Merschformann
-Lin Xie
-Hanyi Li
-Tim Lamballais Tessensohn
-Daniel Erdmann
-Lena Knickmeier
-Jonas König
-Maik Herbort
-Marcel Grawe
+Marius Merschformann, Lin Xie, Hanyi Li, Tim Lamballais Tessensohn, Daniel Erdmann, Lena Knickmeier, Jonas König, Maik Herbort, Marcel Grawe

 # Used software:
 Thanks go out to the developers of the following software for enabling a more easy implementation of RAWSim-O.